kosl/ihipp-examples/docs/week5.md

 }
 ```

-as a string from the file ```vector_add.cl```.
-It's common practice in OpenCL programming to have kernels in ```*.cl``` files but one could also define them in the main code as plain strings.
+as a string from the file `vector_add.cl`.
+It's common practice in OpenCL programming to have kernels in `*.cl` files but one could also define them in the main code as plain strings.

-With kernel source loaded we can create a program from it:
+With the kernel source loaded we can create a program from it:

 ```
 cl_program program = clCreateProgramWithSource(context, 1, (const char **)&source_str, (const size_t *)&source_size, &ret);